 - The Climate Steering Team (CST) includes executives from Dow businesses and functions.
-The CST supervises the Carbon Program Management Office and the Water & Nature Program Management Office.
-Together these Program Management Offices are responsible for assessing and managing climate-related risks and opportunities, including reducing Scopes 1+2+3 greenhouse gas emissions; developing products, technologies and business models to address customers' carbon-related needs; developing actions to address water usage in water-stressed areas; supporting new technology development to improve greenhouse gas emissions and to advance water and nature resource management; improving metric tracking and reporting; and developing and executing actions to deliver committed targets. - The Sustainability Governance Process Team for Operations (SGPTO) is responsible for driving accountability throughout Operations with a focus on environmental, health and safety performance, work process, standard and policy

-- direction and oversight; environmental permit and regulatory; compliance and reviews of corporate environmental, health and safety audit results.
+The CST supervises the Carbon Program Management Office (PMO) and the Water & Nature PMO.
+Together these PMOs are responsible for assessing and managing climate-related risks and opportunities, including reducing Scopes 1+2+3 greenhouse gas emissions; developing products, technologies and business models to address customers' carbon-related needs; developing actions to address water usage in water-stressed areas; supporting new technology development to improve greenhouse gas emissions and to advance water and nature resource management; improving metric tracking and reporting; and developing and executing actions to deliver committed targets. - The Operations Governance Team (OGT) is responsible for driving accountability throughout Operations with a focus on environmental, health and safety performance, work process, standard and policy direction and oversight; environmental permit and regulatory compliance; and reviews of corporate environmental, health and safety audit results.
 The team's scope includes all operational facilities and contract manufacturing arrangements.
-SGPTO also manage the Priority Facility process, which uses a data-based analysis to identify facilities with higher levels of risk within the Company.
-Then it formally reviews and validates that strong risk mitigation plans are in place. - The Supply Chain Sustainability Governance Team (SCSGT) is responsible for protecting and evolving Dow's supply chain through distribution risk management (both safety and security), functional and business management system reviews (MSRs), supply chain risk reviews and significant event reviews, along with other critical compliance risk management.
-Their scope is primarily outside the gate, but it partners very closely with the SGPTO and the Product Sustainability Governance Team in support of end-to-end resilience risk management. - The Product Sustainability Governance Team (PSGT) is responsible for reviewing product regulatory and sustainability risks and associated risk management plans.
-This team reviews proposed product stewardship initiatives; provides oversight to Dow's corporate environment, health and safety policies, standards and requirements; reviews business risk reviews; reviews results of internal product stewardship audits and conducts an annual management system review to determine the effectiveness of the processes and team.
+The OGT also manage the Priority Facility process, which uses a data-based analysis to identify facilities with higher levels of risk within the Company.
+Then the team formally reviews and validates that strong risk mitigation plans are in place. - The Supply Chain Sustainability Governance Team (SCSGT) is responsible for protecting and evolving Dow's supply chain through distribution risk management (both safety and security), functional and business management system reviews (MSRs), supply chain risk reviews and significant event reviews, along with other critical compliance risk management.
+Their scope is primarily outside the gate, but the team partners very closely with the OGT and the Product Sustainability Governance Team (PSGT) in support of end-to-end resilience risk management. - The PSGT is responsible for reviewing top product Environment, Health & Safety (EH&S) risks and drive review, improvement and implementation of business risk management plans.
+This team reviews proposed product stewardship initiatives; provides oversight to Dow's corporate environment, health and safety policies, standards and requirements; reviews business risk reviews; reviews results of internal product stewardship audits and metrics, and conducts an annual management system review to determine the effectiveness of the processes and team.
 The team also helps drive collaboration and alignment between businesses and functions to effectively manage environment, health and safety organization risks related to Dow products. - The Global Security Operations Center (GSOC) plays an important role in enterprise risk management by monitoring and responding to potential threats and risks that may impact Dow's operations, assets and reputation.
 The GSOC is responsible for collecting, analyzing and disseminating intelligence about potential threats to Dow's employees and physical assets, such as acts of violence, insider threats, natural disasters and other emergencies.
 It uses advanced technology and monitoring tools to identify and respond to potential threats in real time.
 The above teams use the information provided by this team as an input to their risk management activities.